awsdocs/amazon-forecast-developer-guide/doc_source/API_CreatePredictor.md

 Whether to perform hyperparameter optimization \(HPO\)\.
 HPO finds optimal hyperparameter values for your training data\.
 The process of performing HPO is known as running a hyperparameter tuning job\.
 The default value is `false`\.
 In this case, Amazon Forecast uses default hyperparameter values from the chosen algorithm\.
 To override the default values, set `PerformHPO` to `true` and, optionally, supply the [HyperParameterTuningJobConfig](API_HyperParameterTuningJobConfig.md) object\.
 The tuning job specifies a metric to optimize, which hyperparameters participate in tuning, and the valid range for each tunable hyperparameter\.
 In this case, you are required to specify an algorithm and `PerformAutoML` must be false\.
-The following algorithm supports HPO:
+The following algorithms support HPO:
 + DeepAR\+
++ CNN\-QR
 Type: Boolean
 Required: No